 Excellent grip to stop and run on any floor

-According to some hoopers, this pair grips indoor or outdoor courts quite well and executes its job perfectly no matter your position or movements.
+According to some hoopers, this pair grips indoor or outdoor courts quite well no matter your position or movements.
 Clean floors are ideal but some players mentioned that the traction pattern attracts dust easily on the debris-filled courts and requires frequent wiping.

 Fits true to size, but not for narrow feet